textX/textX/docs/scoping.md

     concrete referenced object (e.g. the model-method, owned by a model-class).
     Example: see [tests/test_scoping/test_local_scope.py](https://github.com/textX/textX/blob/master/tests/functional/test_scoping/test_local_scope.py).

-    The scope is defined by a model-path from the current object to (typically) a list containing named objects.
+    The scope is defined by a model-path from the current object to a list containing named objects.

  * `textx.scoping.providers.ExtRelativeName`: The same as `RelativeName` **allowing